-One night with less than 6 hours of sleep can develop the same insulin sensitivity as a 6-month long high fat diet as it was presented in LA at the Obesity Society Annual Meeting.
-Insulin resistance is a condition when the body is less sensitive to insulin, so to keep blood sugar stable, the body needs to produce more insulin.
+One night with less than 6 hours of sleep can develop the same insulin sensitivity as a 6-month long high fat diet as presented in LA at the Obesity Society Annual Meeting.
+Insulin resistance is when the body is less sensitive to insulin, so to keep blood sugar stable, the body needs to produce more insulin.
 Insulin resistance makes you feel hungry more often, and in the longer run, could be responsible for type 2 diabetes.

 Slows down metabolism?